 Healthy newborn babies breathe through their noses as a natural reflex.
-However, breathing with an open mouth is not a healthy way to breathe in the long run.
-If a newborn sleeps with the mouth open, there is a fair chance that the nose is congested owing to a cold or runny nose.
+However, breathing with an open mouth is not healthy way to breathe in the long run.
+If a newborn sleeps with his mouth open, there is a fair chance that the nose is congested owing to a cold or runny nose.
 If it is for a short period, then there is not much reason for concern.
 However, research and experts have proved that it could result in a disorder.
-Babies sleeping with their mouths open could develop sleep disorders, behavioral problems, and other issues with their mouths.
+Babies sleeping with their mouths open could develop sleep disorders, behavioural problems, and other issues with their mouths.
 Babies could struggle to eat and move their tongues.
 It is vital to find out why your baby sleeps with the mouth open if the problem persists.

-Mucus accumulated in your baby’s nose blocks the nostrils making it difficult to breathe.
+The mucus accumulated in your baby’s nose blocks the nostrils making it difficult to breathe.
 Once they find it hard to breathe through their nose, they begin breathing from the mouth.
 Mucous could accumulate owing to a cold or allergic reaction to something present in the environment.
 Babies cannot get rid of mucus by themselves and compensate by mouth breathing.

 The nasal septum is a thin wall of tissue that separates the nasal passages.
 When this septum is deformed or displaced on one side, it makes breathing through the nose difficult.
 Deviation of the nasal septum can occur at the stage when the fetus is formed.
 This generally causes an abnormality of the cartilage and bone, which forms the nasal septum.
 This could lead to babies breathing through their noses.

 Babies can develop allergies easily due to excess mucus production that could block nasal passages.
-An aspirator for the nasal passages could help to decongest the nose and breathe comfortably.
+An aspirator for the nasal passages could help to decongest the nose and help breathe comfortably.

 Babies with respiratory issues could automatically develop a tendency to breathe with their mouths open.